dev-divi/DiviCorner.art/Texts/E-2022-09-06-A-New-Start.md

 ---

-The war is for individuality, imagination, independence and original thought
+The war is for individuality, imagination, independence and original thought.

 I came so close to losing it,
 I might even have lost it.

 But I have gained more clarity now than simply,
-"World is ignorant and unconscious"
+"the world is ignorant and unconscious".

 ---